A brief history of modern European anarchism

 1839: Frenchman Pierre-Joseph Proudhon writes De la Celebration du Dimanche, exploring social and political concepts surrounding poverty.
-Proudhon later described himself as an "anarchist" and became known as the "father of anarchism."
+Proudhou later described himself as an "anarchist" and became known as the "father of anarchism."

-1864: The International Workingman's Association is founded as an umbrella organization of revolutionary political movements including anarchists.
+1864: The International Workingman's Association is founded as an umbrella organisation of revolutionary political movements including anarchists.
 Although the movement becomes dominated by Marxists, its Spanish associates are mostly anarchists.

-1873: Spanish anarchists organize strikes demanding an eight hour day.
+1873: Spanish anarchists organise strikes demanding an eight hour day.
 The authorities kill or arrest leading anarchists.

 1917: Anarchists participate in Russia's February revolution overthrowing the tsar.
 Most align with the Bolsheviks and assist in the October Revolution that puts the Bolsheviks in power.
 They are later purged during the Russian Civil War.